-Lithium UPS · Architecture and Deployment Guide
+Lithium UPS · Architecture & Deployment Guide

-Lithium UPS Systems
+Lithium UPS systems

-A guide to lithium UPS architecture — covering LiFePO₄ battery chemistry, topology selection, deployment environments, and the Xtreme Power lithium UPS product line from 350VA to 30kW.
+A guide to lithium UPS architecture — covering LiFePO₄ battery chemistry, topology selection, deployment environments, and the Xtreme Power lithium UPS product line from 350 VA to 30 kW.
 Use the sections below to find what’s relevant to your deployment.

 Battery service life